ricardovaltierra/jest-testing/README.md

 <!-- HOW IT WORKS -->
 ## How it Works

-This webpage is built with pure Javascript, it needs webpack to proper use because has various imports of code, it has his own classes, and it has various little helper functions, all of the .js files are located inside /src folder, the images are inside /src/assets folder.
+This webpage is built with pure Javascript and just needs Jest test library for aplying tdd.
+All of the .js files are located inside /src folder.

 ### Running the code